octantbio/SwabSeq/analyses/README.md

-The following folders contain the code necessary to replicate our preliminary analyses:
+The development folders contains code necessary to replicate the preliminary analyses we performed in developing this method.
+They are not meant to be run with pipeline at this time.

-- Run01
-- Run02
-- Run03
-- Run04

-For a more detailed walk-through, please see [our example](./example/example-analysis.md).
+For a more detailed walk-through that will work with our pipeline, please see [our example](./example/example-analysis.md).